Mlaiel/iacherie/docs/api/IMPLEMENTATION_SUMMARY.md

 ## 🎯 Mission Completed: Comprehensive API Documentation

-This document summarizes the successful implementation of comprehensive API documentation for the Ainflue platform, addressing all requirements specified in the problem statement.
+This document summarizes the successful implementation of comprehensive API documentation for the IA Chérie platform, addressing all requirements specified in the problem statement.

 ## ✅ Requirements Fulfilled